Magnetic properties of chiral EuIr$_2$P$_2$: Magnetic properties

 \subsubsection{External magnetic field perpendicular to the easy axis ($\mathbf{B}\perp \hat{c}$)}

-For a magnetic field applied perpendicular to the $\hat{c}$-axis, the ground state can be constructed starting from the AFD configuration and tilting the magnetic moments in the direction of the magnetic field.
+For a magnetic field applied perpendicular to the $\hat{c}$-axis, the ground state can be constructed starting from the AFD configuration in a plane perpendicular to the magnetic field, and tilting the magnetic moments in the direction of the magnetic field by an angle $\gamma$.
 The ground state configuration is similar to the spin-flop state and no spin-flop transition is expected in this case with increasing magnetic field.
 At high enough magnetic fields, however, the tilting angle reaches $\pi/2$ and the ground state is fully polarized.

-The situation is similar but simpler for the collinear antiferromagnet.
-In this latter case the energy per \Eui\ ion for a tilting angle $\beta$ is